 Surfboard rentals in Port Aransas

-Two long-running surf shops cover most of the rental market in Port A — Texas Surf Camps and Pa-Hee-No Surf Co. — and both will deliver a board (and a wetsuit if you need one) to your Cinnamon Shore rental for a small fee.
-Here's what to rent for the kind of waves Port Aransas actually has, what to expect to pay by the day and the week, and how to fold a board into a beach week.
+Two long-running surf shops handle most of the rental volume in Port A — Texas Surf Camps and The BoardHouse Surf & Skate — and both will drop a board (and a wetsuit if you need one) at your Cinnamon Shore rental for a small fee.
+This page covers what to rent for the waves Port A actually has, what day and week rates run, and how to fold a board into a beach week.

-Texas Gulf surf is forgiving, mostly small, and almost always rideable on the right board.
-That makes the rental decision easy: a 9-foot soft-top is the right call for almost everyone, almost every day.
-The shops know this and stock soft-tops heavily.
-Where it gets interesting is everything around the board — wetsuits in winter, kids' boards in summer, a dedicated longboard if you've actually surfed before, and how delivery to Cinnamon Shore actually works.
+Gulf surf along this stretch of Texas is forgiving, mostly small, and almost always rideable on the right equipment.
+That makes the board choice easy: a 9-foot soft-top is the answer for almost everyone, almost every day.
+The shops know this and keep the racks stocked.
+What's worth thinking through is everything around the board — wetsuits in winter, kids' shapes in summer, a hard longboard if you've actually surfed before, and how delivery to Cinnamon Shore works in practice.

 Where to rent (and what they carry)

-Two shops do most of the rental volume in Port A. Both also run lessons, both deliver, and both will rent for a single session up through a full week.
+Two shops handle most of the in-town rental volume.
+Both run lessons, both deliver, and both will rent anything from a single session up through a full week.

-• Pa-Hee-No Surf Co. — surf shop and rental in town.
+- The BoardHouse Surf & Skate — surf shop and rental in town.
 Soft-tops, longboards, kids' boards, wetsuits and rash guards, plus retail boards, leashes, fins, and wax if you decide to buy.

 What to rent for Port Aransas waves

-Set expectations to knee- to waist-high on most days, with bigger windows after tropical or strong-front swell.
-The board choice follows from that.
+Plan on knee- to waist-high most days, with bigger windows after tropical swell or a strong front.
+Board choice falls out from there.

 What to expect to pay

-Pricing across the local shops is broadly consistent.
-Day and week rates both exist; the week is meaningfully cheaper per day if you're staying 4+ nights.
+Pricing across the in-town shops is broadly consistent.
+Day rates and week rates both exist; the week works out meaningfully cheaper per day once you're at 4+ nights.

 When you'll want a wetsuit

-From roughly May through October, water is 75°F+ and trunks or a swim suit are fine.
-From November through April, a 2 mm or 3/2 mm wetsuit (or at minimum a wetsuit top) makes a long session bearable.
-Mid-winter water can drop into the upper 50s after a cold front — that's a full-suit day.
-The shops know the current water temperature and will steer you right; don't be a hero in February.
+May through October the water sits at 75°F or warmer and trunks or a swim suit are fine.
+November through April a 2 mm or 3/2 mm wetsuit — or at minimum a wetsuit top — makes a long session bearable.
+Mid-winter water can drop into the upper 50s after a cold front, and that's a full-suit day.
+The shops watch the current temperature and will steer you right; don't try to gut it out in February.

 How delivery to Cinnamon Shore works

-Most rental shops will deliver to your Cinnamon Shore vacation rental for $15–$30 round trip, sometimes free if you're renting two or more boards or booking a lesson on top.
-The shop drops the board(s), leash, and any wetsuits at your front porch the morning of arrival (or whenever you specify) and picks them up after departure.
-You don't need a roof rack on your rental SUV.
+Most shops will deliver to Cinnamon Shore vacation rentals for $15–$30 round trip, sometimes free with two or more boards or a lesson on the order.
+The shop drops the board, leash, and any wetsuits on your front porch the morning of arrival — or whenever you ask — and picks them back up after departure.
+No roof rack on the rental SUV required.

-If you're driving in and your car can already carry a board, walk-up rental at the shop is also fine — Pa-Hee-No is in town and easy to swing through.
+Driving in with a car that already swallows a board?
+Walk-up rental at the shop works fine too — The BoardHouse is right in town and easy to swing through.

 Rental + lesson is the right first move

-If anyone in the group hasn't surfed before, book a lesson first and add a week-long board rental to the same order.
-The board rental almost always gets discounted when bundled, and you'll know after one lesson whether you actually want the board for the week.
-Texas Surf Camps and Pa-Hee-No both run beginner lessons at Horace Caldwell Pier, which is the classic Port A learning wave.
+Anyone in the group who hasn't surfed before should book a lesson first and tack a week-long rental onto the same order.
+Shops typically discount the rental when it's bundled, and one lesson tells you whether the board's worth keeping for the week.
+Both Texas Surf Camps and The BoardHouse run beginner lessons at Horace Caldwell Pier — the classic Port A learning wave.

 Frequently asked questions